-The information in this section is based on the Code of Practice: Managing Risks when new or inexperienced riders or handlers interact with horses in the workplace (SafeWork NSW, February 2017).
-This Code of Practice references the national WHS legislation.
-If RTOS are operating in areas in which OHS legislation still applies, they will need to check the information in this section against applicable OHS legislation.
+The information in this section is based on the Code of Practice: Managing Risks when new or inexperienced riders or handlers interact with horses in the workplace (SafeWork NSW, February 2017).5 This Code of Practice references the national WHS legislation.
+If RTOs are operating in areas in which OHS legislation still applies (i.e. Victoria and Western Australia), they will need to check the information in this section against applicable OHS legislation.